critsmet/apostrophe/README.md

 ## Installation

 To get started with this application, fork and clone the respository to your hard drive. ```CD``` into the project folder and run ```bundle install```.
 Once the gems have been installed, run ```rake db:setup``` to establish and seed the database.
+Make sure you have [postgreSQL](https://postgresapp.com/) installed and already running.
 Run ```rails start``` once the database has been set up to host the backend on your local server.
-Make sure you have [postgreSQL](https://postgresapp.com/) installed and running.
-If you're hosting both the frontend and backend applications locally, also make sure you change the necessary URL variables in the React application so that changes will reflect your personal database.
+If you're hosting both the front-end and back-end applications locally, also make sure you change the necessary URL variables in the React application so that changes will reflect your personal database.

 ## Models